 From Prototype to Production

-Initial prototype integrated Tilebox in approximately 12 weeks, built by a single developer alongside other startup responsibilities
+12 Weeks - Initial prototype with Tilebox, built by a single developer (while managing other startup responsibilities)

-Transition from prototype to a scalable production MVP took less than four additional weeks
+<4 Weeks - Transition from a single-machine prototype to a scalable cluster execution MVP

 Rapid Expansion of Data Sources